chophilip21/chophilip21.github.io/_posts/networking_part2/2023-04-05-network_part2.md

     - `Layered`: REST style allows you to use layered system where you deploy API on server A, store data on server B, and authenticate in server C.
 - Standard RESTful API HTTP methods include POST, PUT, PATCH, GET, DELETE.
 - Client sends requests typically in JSON format, which gets interpreted as HTTP requests by server.
 Server returns HTTP response, and API returns the HTTP response back in common formats like JSON/XML/HTML.

+<i>I will elaborate and create REST based applications on other blog posts, but not here. </i>

 ## 1.1 - RPC <a name="rpc"></a>